SPARC-FAIR-Codeathon/2024-team-2/README.md

 ## Acknowledgements
 We would like to thank the organizers of the 2024 SPARC Codeathon for their guidance and support during this Codeathon.

-This Codeathon entry was built upon an existing tool (- this is currently a private repository - access can be) The codebase was refactored and integrated into
+This Codeathon entry was built upon an existing tool that provided the basic functionality of adding a tool to a knowledge graph (which used the EDAM ontology) and automated workflow assembly.
+Please note that this repository is currently private.
+Please provide the github IDs of the judges and access will be provided.

+No work was done on this codeathon project prior to the start of the codeathon.
+All additional functionality described in the "our solution" section above was implemented during the codeathon including refactoring and incorporating the core functionality into a library and API within sparc-assemble, extending it to cater for models, natural language processing, all tutorial content etc, as evidenced by our commit history.